wymillerlinux/mywebsite/src/blog/_posts/2019-02-15-trying-golang.markdown

 published: true
 ---

-Golang (or Go, that are interchangeable and I will use it as such) has blown up over the recent years.
+Golang (or Go, they are interchangeable and I will use it as such) has blown up over the recent years.
 For example, some features piqued my interest and when say piqued, I mean it.
 You probably aren't as hyped about Golang as I am.
 I suppose it helps when you are such a nerd about back-end and server development as well.

 Right!
 Features (a few maybe?):<br>
     * Concurrent<br>